ypeikes18/Fullstack/README.md

 This was accomplished as follows:
 * fetch all of the posts comments
-* in the post container the comments were filtered to take in top level comments as props
+* filter comments in the post constainer to take in top level comments as props
 * each comment filters the state to take in it's child comments as props
 * comment component recursively renders child comments